-Report the cost of the employer's portion of these taxes.
+Report the actual cost of the employer's portion of these taxes.
 Do not include the employee's share of the taxes.
-Unless the provider has indicated that they participate in a Section 125 or Cafeteria Plan that covers the employees for insurance premiums, unreimbursed medical expenses and/or dependent care costs or the provider has reported staff who are paid in excess of the FICA Wage Limit (\$147,000 for 2022), this amount must equal 7.65% of reported wages.
+Unless the provider has indicated that they participate in a Section 125 or Cafeteria Plan that covers the employees for insurance premiums, unreimbursed medical expenses, and/or dependent care costs or the provider has reported staff who are paid above the FICA Wage Limit of \$147,000 for 2022.
+This amount should be 7.65% or less; variations could occur due to PPP offsets and other items.